 This recipe speaks for itself, but I hope that it finds its way into your snack rotation, and into some of your festive holiday meals these next few days!

 Here’s to a delicious New Year!

-- In a large pot with a lid, over medium-high heat, combine 1 tablespoon of the coconut oil along with a few con kernels.
-When the kernels start to pop, add the rest of the kernels, cover tightly with a pot lid, and shake the pan until the remaining kernels pop.
-Be mindful to keep the popcorn moving to prevent burning.
+In a large pot with a lid, over medium-high heat, combine 1 Tbsp of the coconut oil along with a few corn kernels.
+When the kernels start to pop, add the rest of the kernels, cover tightly with a pot lid, and shake the pan until the remaining kernels pop. *Be mindful to keep the popcorn moving to prevent burning.*

-- In a separate small saucepan warm the coconut butter and 4 tablespoons of coconut oil.
-Stir often until smooth and viscous - you want the coconut mixture to pour easily.
+In a separate small saucepan warm the coconut butter and 4 Tbsp of coconut oil.
+Stir often until smooth and viscous – you want the coconut mixture to pour easily.
 When melted, toss well with the popcorn until the kernels are evenly coated.
 Sprinkle with sea salt.
 Allow the popcorn to cool and the coconut butter to set by spreading the popcorn out on a parchment-lined sheet pan.
 Portion out the popcorn into bags for gifts then seal tightly.
-Popcorn will keep in airtight bags or containers for up to 2 days.